 Abandoned Hospitals and Asylums Aren’t Always Old, Though

 War hospitals erected in a time of crisis are often left behind when the cataclysm is over.
 Disasters such as Chernobyl, Hurricane Katrina, and Fukushima created notoriously popular abandoned hospitals.

 Once these facilities are abandoned, why are they left standing in place for so long?
 The ghost story of the “old abandoned hospital” is one many of us are familiar with because there are so many left standing.
 Some of these buildings have intricate architecture and are revered monuments of the community even if they are no longer in use.

-The peeling paint coming off in ribbons and strips from the walls and ceilings may be lead paint depending on how long ago the hospital was abandoned and the last time it was painted.
+The peeling paint coming off in ribbons and strips from the walls and ceilings may be lead paint depending on how long ago the hospital was abandoned, and the last time it was painted.
 As these paint chips crumble into dust, you’re breathing in that lead.

-Old buildings also may have locations that were workplace hazards that would never exist in today’s modern building.
+Old buildings also may have locations that were workplace hazards that would never exist in today’s modern buildings.
 Many of these abandoned hospitals were erected before regulators such as OSHA existed and could have ancient hazards that you would never suspect.

-Aside from the age of the structure, rusting metal, rotten wood and collapsing floors, urbex adventurers need to keep additional hospital-specific hazards in mind.
+Aside from the age of the structure, rusting metal, rotten wood, and collapsing floors, urbex adventurers need to keep additional hospital-specific hazards in mind.
 As these abandoned hospitals and asylums fall into disarray, the already unsanitary conditions dissolve rapidly into a rather unpleasant environment.

 If the hospital had an incinerator, there is likely going to be a large hazard in exploring it.
 With self-locking doors, rusted hinges, and the fact that it was never designed for isolated exploration, it is possible to find yourself locked in an inescapable structure that could require you to call for outside assistance.
 Also, the existence of bio-hazardous material is more likely in an abandoned hospital.